flaviocopes/nextjs-handbook/README.md

 If you're familiar with [`create-react-app`](https://flaviocopes.com/react-create-react-app/), `create-next-app` is the same thing - except it creates a Next app instead of a React app, as the name implies.

-I assume you installed Node.js already, which from version 5.2 (2+ years ago at the time of writing) comes with the [`npx` command](https://flaviocopes.com/npx/) bundled.
+I assume you installed Node.js already, which from version 5.2 (2+ years ago%20at%20the time of writing) comes with the [`npx` command](https://flaviocopes.com/npx/) bundled.
 This handy tool lets us download and execute a JavaScript command, and we'll use it like this:

 ```bash
 npx create-next-app